The following policies apply to the Percona Support for MySQL, MongoDB, MariaDB, PostgreSQL, and DBaaS service.

 How do I use Support?

 Support is provided 24x7x365 worldwide.
-You can contact Percona engineers via telephone, instant messaging, email, and our Customer Portal.
-Support is provided 24×7 worldwide.
+You can contact Percona engineers via telephone, instant messaging, email, and our Customer Portal depending on your support tier.
 See contacting support for ways to open a support incident.

 Does Percona provide login troubleshooting?

 If your support tier offers login support, we will login to your systems on request to gather diagnostic information to help resolve issues more quickly.
-However, support engineers can only perform support-related tasks on the supported software.
-Support engineers cannot login and perform routine remote DBA tasks or help you with non-covered software, for example.
-During a login session, support will not make any changes to your system; they will only review and advise you.
+However, support engineers will only perform support-related tasks on supported software.
+Support engineers will not perform routine remote DBA tasks or help you with non-covered software, for example.
+During a login session, the engineer will not make any changes to your system; they will only review and advise you.

 What are the standard login methods?

 Our preferred login method to connect directly to customers systems is via SSH or RDP.
 If customers need screen share, our preferred methods are with teamviewer or join.me.
 Click here for more information